Hoonsbrand/AppleAcademyCV/README.md

-﻿# A Short Introduce of my portfolio for Apple Academy.
+# A Short Introduce of my portfolio for Apple Academy.
 ### Wecome to my GitHub!
 ### I know you do not have a much time so I will be quick.
 ### If you do not have a enough time, at least please look the Udemy iOS, Note-Taking, Personal Projects folder.
 They are what I have studied about iOS and Swift so far from November 2021 with still studying for college.
-I am not really an expert of programming and just get started iOS programming.
-But through my Notes, Project, I want you to see my potential and passion.
+I am not an expert of programming and just get started iOS programming.
+But through my Notes, Project that I have done since this November.</br> I want you to see my potential and passion.

 # If you have more time to read this..